stadust/demonlist-guidelines/000_index/200_changelog.md

 Changes listed here are ordered from most recent to least recent. **Current version: v2.3**

-## Changes from v2.2 to v2.3 (4/17/2024)
+## Changes from v2.2 to v2.3 (4/18/2024)

-- Removed lots of redundant text from all sections, guidelines should be more readable now!
+- Reorganized and removed lots of redundant text from all sections, guidelines should be more readable now!

 - Removed the FPS limit for Geometry Dash version 2.2 and above.